 It is easy to see why the innovation sandbox is extolled by the industry as a welcome initiative by RBI.
 For one, similar initiatives have seen widespread success in other countries, UK being the first1, and later in Singapore and Estonia, which are shining examples of innovation in the digital realm.
 However, will the sandbox meet with unequivocal success in the Indian banking context?

 The topic is certainly debatable, but if previous instances have taught us anything, it is that change is good, but disruption, even better.

 If we take UPIs as an example – there was a time when the technology was still in the nascent stage and adoption rates were low.
 Before we go into the triggers that launched UPI to the fore, there are two factors we need to consider, in the context of UPIs.

-- 1. Banks by nature are reluctant to share internal and user data, which they consider sacrosanct.
+- 1. Indian Banks by nature are reluctant to share internal and user data, which they consider sacrosanct.

 - The back-end technology is not immune to risks, given that data changes hands several times – between the telecom service provider, the bank and a third-party gateway integrator.